pce1991/MosaicBook/functions_1.md

 Also be aware that like with variables the name has no semantic meaning.
 We colud call this function anything we wanted: Foo, DoNotColor3Tiles, CreateFullVideoGame.
 Just like variables we must declare functions before we are able to use them.
 Once we have defined this function before our MyMosaicUpdate(), we can call it.

 You want to make sure that you define your function before you call it.
+You must define it at the top-most scope.

 ```
 void MyMosaicUpdate() {